- A quick glance at what nibbler tool to use

 Electric shears come as either a dedicated power tool or as attachments for impact drivers.
 The great thing about electric shears is the price, and having a portable tool that isn’t tethered to a compressor hose or a lead.

-Electric shears can cut through metal sheets fairly easily with a straight cut, but they aren’t very good at cutting around corners, angles, or cutting along the corrugated iron.
+Electric shears can cut through metal sheets fairly easily with a straight cut but aren’t good at cutting around corners, angles, or cutting along the corrugated iron.

 Although cross-cutting is the majority if not all the cutting that needs to be done as you can just give corrugated iron sheets extra lapping to suit.

 Electric metal shears can sometimes be cheaper than nibblers and can be powered by just your Makita or Dewalt 18v drill.
-Find out more here but a nibbler again can cut all these cuts effectively, with-out jamming.
+Find out more here, but a nibbler can cut all these cuts effectively without jamming.

 How do nibbler tools actually work?